 Do remove larger lemongrass pieces from your food.

 This is necessary for a couple of reasons.
 Firstly, because the outer layers of lemongrass stalks can be fibrous and difficult to chew.
-The second reason to remove lemongrass is that it is one of those herbs that will keep releasing flavor over the duration of the cooking time, which means that you do not have to worry about its flavor dissipating in braised dishes; however, because it can stand up to long cooking times, lemongrass can easily overpower the other flavors in a dish.
+The second reason to remove lemongrass is that it is one of those herbs that will keep releasing flavor throughout the cooking time, so you do not have to worry about its flavor dissipating in braised dishes.
+However, because it can stand up to long cooking times, lemongrass can easily overpower the other flavors in a dish.
 Remove it after it has added the desired amount of flavor to your food.

 Do leave lemongrass in your dish only if you have very fresh lemongrass stalks.

 You can peel off the outer layers and chop the tender inner ones finely instead of removing them.
-If you use the tender inner layers of the stalks, use a smaller amount since you will be leaving the lemongrass in the dish.
+If you use the tender inner layers of the stalks, use a smaller amount since you will leave the lemongrass in the dish.

 Do store lemongrass correctly,

 Lemongrass is a hardy herb that can last in the refrigerator for up to two weeks if wrapped in plastic.
 Alternatively, you can freeze it for as long as six months.

 To avoid the hassle of preparing it yourself, buy lemongrass that has already been chopped or ground.
 Many grocery stores offer lemongrass paste that is sold in tubes; you can simply squeeze out the amount that you need and store the rest in the refrigerator.
 You may also be able to find chopped and frozen lemongrass in some Asian food markets.